Julia Set in Quantum Evolution: The case of Dynamical Quantum Phase Transitions: Renormalization Group Framework

 In the thermodynamic limit ($m \to \infty$), the number of sites and bonds grow proportionally, and either can be used to define the system size.
 This iterative procedure generates a lattice that is equivalent to a one-dimensional chain, and also shows a discrete scale invariance (by construction), with a scaling factor of 2 at each generation (see Fig. \ref{fig:RGsteps}).

 The one-dimensional chain is decimated in a hierarchical manner that mirrors the construction process mentioned above so that a chain of $B_n$ bonds reduces to $B_{n-1}$ bonds, Eq. (\ref{eq:lattice_size}).
-Details of the RG steps are given in Fig. \ref{fig:RGsteps}.
-This self-similar decimation preserves the discrete scale invariance and leads to the RG transformation
+Details of the RG steps are given in Appendix~\ref{sec:rg-relations} while a summary can be found in Fig. \ref{fig:RGsteps}.
+This self-similar decimation preserves the discrete scale invariance and leads to the RG transformations

-where $y'$ is the renormalized $y$-parameter for the decimated chain, and $c$ is the overall factor for the partition function.
-One may also interpret $y'$ as the renormalization of the coupling strength $J$.
+where $y'$ is the renormalized $y$-parameter for the decimated chain, and $c$ is the renormalization factor required to maintain the partition function unchanged.